-Adding more storage to your laptop is a great way to improve its performance and increase its storage space.
+Adding more storage to your laptop is a great way to improve its performance and increase its storage space, besides 15GB free cloud storage available on signing up for a Google account.
 There are several factors to consider when adding storage to your laptop, including the type of storage, the capacity, the speed, and the price.
 You also need to consider whether you need additional connectivity or not.
 When adding storage to your laptop, choose the option that best meets your needs and budget.

 - The Best Laptop For Transcription In 2022